 Personal Expense - You will need to take some extra money to cover drinks, laundry and souvenirs, plus any additional sightseeing that may be offered to you.
-Based on the advice of previous customers an approximate amount of \$300AUD per person, per week should be sufficient; however, for those that can't resist a bargain or may wish to participate in all of the optional excursions, consider allocating a higher amount.

 Optional Tours - May be offered in each city you visit during your tour.
 These are not included in the standard itinerary and will only be available if time permits and if seats are available.
-In your Final Documentation an Optional Excursion Sheet will be included outlining the activities available in each city and local cost associated.

 Please ensure you have additional funds available if you feel you may wish to participate in any extra activities.
 Each option will be arranged locally by your National Escort/Local Guide, participation and tipping for optional excursions is completely at your discretion.